sobekcore/simple-facebook-customizer/README.md

 [![Available in the Chrome Web Store](assets/services/chrome-web-store.png)](https://chrome.google.com/webstore/detail/simple-facebook-customize/lggklkfbhcbpdighlgjicacbddhjabni)

 Simple Facebook Customizer is an extension for Chromium-based browsers (Google Chrome, Microsoft Edge, Brave and more).
-It's main purpose is to change default Facebook look with any combination of the predefined settings.
+It's main purpose is to change default Facebook look with any combination of either custom defined or predefined settings.

 Hiding various bars, notifications, messages and more!
-Remove elements that bother you or you simply don't like the look of them.
+Remove elements that bother you, or you simply don't like the look of them.

 Need was the mother of this extension - installing an extension and simply checking wanted toggles is way easier than editing browser custom CSS's every time you want to make persistent stylesheet for a website - in this case Facebook.